amannn/next-intl/README.md

 ## Features

-- Based on battle-tested building blocks from [Format.JS](https://formatjs.io/) (used by `react-intl`), this library is a thin wrapper around high-quality APIs for i18n.
+- Based on battle-tested building blocks from [Format.JS](https://formatjs.io/) (used by `react-intl`), this library is a thin wrapper around high-quality, lower-level APIs for i18n.
 - I18n is really essential for usability, therefore this library doesn't compromise on flexibility and never leaves you behind when you need to fine tune a translation.
 Messages use the proven [ICU syntax](https://formatjs.io/docs/core-concepts/icu-syntax).
 - The bundle size comes in at [32.2kb (9.2kb gzipped)](https://bundlephobia.com/result?p=next-intl) which is the tradeoff that's necessary for the flexibility of the library.
 - A hooks-only API ensures that you can use the same API for `children` as well as for attributes which expect strings.